jepsen-io/knossos/README.md

 because we're testing if the history "be linear".
 YES IT'S A HISTORY PUN WORK WITH ME HERE OKAY?

-See `knossos.core` for the linearizability checker, and `knossos.redis` for an model that can generate histories verifiable with Knossos. `knossos.redis-test` synthesizes the two, testing the redis model for linearizability failures.
+See `knossos.linear` for the linearizability checker, and `knossos.core` for an alternate approach.

 Read the [blog
 post](http://aphyr.com/posts/309-knossos-redis-and-linearizability) for a full apology for releasing this monstrosity.